Driving Safety Course

 In order to take a driving safety course, a defendant must:

-6. Pay the $144 in applicable state court costs and administrative fees ($169 if the offense occurred in a school zone)
+- Pay the $109 in applicable state court costs and administrative fees ($134 if the offense was in a school zone)

-· FOR CITATIONS RECEIVED BEFORE JANURAY 1, 2020 BUT ON OR AFTER SEPTEMBER.
-1, 2019: Pay $129 in applicable state court costs and administrative fees ($154 if offense occurred in a school zone).
+- FOR CITATIONS RECEIVED AFTER SEPT.
+1, 2019: Pay $129 in applicable state court costs and administrative fees ($154 if offense was in a school zone).

-· FOR CITATIONS RECEIVED PRIOR TO SEPTEMBER 1, 2019: Pay $109.10 in applicable state court costs and administrative fees ($134.10 if the offense occurred in a school zone).
+- FOR CITATIONS RECEIVED AFTER JANUARY 1, 2020: Pay $144 in applicable state court costs and administrative fees ($169 if offense was in a school zone).